Attachment and Bio-Behavioural Synchrony in Dyads

 In a project at Stanford University, we looked at interpersonal neural synchrony in 8-13 year old children and their mothers.
 The corresponding paper is published in Neuropsychologia – see here and on the publications page.
 The background and results of this paper can also be further explored in one of the blog posts on this website and coverage by Science Trends.
 Attachment in children towards their mothers was measured using a child version of the self-report questionnaire Experiences in Close Relationships revised (ECR-RC).

-In the context of our CARE studies, we are assessing bio-behavioural synchrony between 5-6 year-old children and their parents (both mothers and fathers) during a collaborative puzzle-solving task and free verbal conversation.
-Attachment is assessed by means of self-report questionnaires, narrative measures (Adult Attachment Interview and McArthur Story Stems), as well as behavioural coding.
+In the context of our CARE studies, we assessed bio-behavioural synchrony between 5-6 year-old children and their parents (both mothers and fathers) during a collaborative puzzle-solving task, free verbal conversation and pre-school sheet solving.
+Brain activity was obtained by fNIRS hyperscanning and the parent-child interaction was video-recorded and coded for behavioural synchrony.
+Attachment was measured by means of self-report questionnaires, narrative measures (Adult Attachment Interview in parents and a story completion task in children), as well as behavioural coding (sensitivity).

-A second paper on mother-child bio-behavioural synchrony during free verbal conversation is published in SCAN: Nguyen, T., Schleihauf, H., Kayhan, E., Matthes, D., Vrtička, P., Hoehl, S. (published online – June 15th 2020).
+A second paper on mother-child bio-behavioural synchrony during free verbal conversation is published in SCAN: Nguyen, T., Schleihauf, H., Kayhan, E., Matthes, D., Vrtička, P., Hoehl, S. (2021).
 Neural synchrony in mother-child conversation: Exploring the role of communicative features.
-Social Cognitive Affective Neuroscience. https://doi.org/10.1093/scan/nsaa079.
+Social Cognitive Affective Neuroscience.
 OPEN ACCESS.
-More information is available here / for a summary, see the recent blog post.
+More information is available here and for a summary, see this blog post.

-A third paper on father-child bio-behavioural synchrony during a collaborative puzzle-solving task is available in Child Development: Nguyen, T., Schleihauf, H., Kungl, M., Kayhan, E., Hoehl, S., Vrtička, P. (in press – published online 10 January 2021).
+A third paper on father-child bio-behavioural synchrony during a collaborative puzzle-solving task is available in Child Development: Nguyen, T., Schleihauf, H., Kungl, M., Kayhan, E., Hoehl, S., Vrtička, P. (2021).
 Interpersonal neurobehavioral synchrony during father-child problem solving: An fNIRS hyperscanning study.
-Child Development. *= these authors share senior authorship. https://doi.org/10.1111/cdev.13510.
+Child Development. *= these authors share senior authorship.
 OPEN ACCESS.
 More information is also available in the two press releases from the University of Essex (English) and University of Vienna (German).

 Please note that there is an additional page on Dr Vrticka’s website specifically dedicated to Caring Dads: The Social Neuroscience of Attachment & Caregiving in Fathers.